Primary Sports Premium

 PE at INA aims to create an enjoyable environment which encourages pupils to perform in both healthy competition and cooperative tasks by generating challenging opportunities for all.
-At Reception, pupils’ physical development is measured against Early Learning Moving and Handling goals and within KS1 and 2 assessment moves in line with the National Curriculum strategy.
-INA has developed a unique assessment criterion, based upon the fundamental movement skills of agility, balance and coordination which is tracked termly.
+At Reception, pupils’ physical development is measured against the EYFS Moving and Handling criteria and within KS1 and 2, assessment moves in line with the National Curriculum strategy.
+INA has developed a unique assessment criterion for KS1 and 2 which is based upon the fundamental movement skills of agility, balance and coordination which is tracked termly.
 Through the activities detailed above, pupils are encouraged to consciously develop sporting values such as fairness and respect, alongside continually building upon their BRIDGES characteristics within lessons.

 Each year, INA hosts a primary sports day where all pupils participate in a range of sporting activities in the fantastic Cricklefield athletics stadium.
 This provides pupils with an opportunity to compete with their peers and set school records, as well as allowing the parents to feel part of the school community.
 Our fantastic secondary Sports Leaders support in the planning and organisation of this event.
 INA annually hosts a KS1 multi-skills event, where pupils from local schools come together to participate in a variety of sporting activities in a fun environment.
 During the Spring term, our pupils perform in a Spring Spectacular show, where they perform the gymnastics and dance displays they have been learning and practising within lessons to their parents and carers.